We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However, if a fertilized egg does implant in the uterus, the medication becomes ineffective.
+However, if a fertilized egg implants in the uterus before a person takes Plan B, the medication will not work.
 Anyone who thinks they might be pregnant may consider speaking with their doctor.

 Plan B One-Step is most effective when taken as soon as possible within the first